ajt11101/weather-app/README.md

 # weather-app
-Simple app built using HTML and CSS.I have used RapidAPI to fetch the weather data.
+Simple app built using HTML,CSS and JavaScript.I have used RapidAPI to fetch the weather data.

 ## preview